fastmovingtarget/misac/misac/Journal.md

 That worked a lot better, the app now functioning as it did before, but with consolidated options.
 Hurrah!

-Next Step: Save and load options and high score to local storage
+Next Step: Save and load options and high score to local storage, but actually this time

+## Day 11 - 22/12/2024 - Local Storage

+Done.
+Interacting with local storage is super simple and I should probably do it more...

+One thing I'd like to do is make each high score item apply to a specific option set, but how to do that is a *lot* trickier than this initial save state.

+I also did some minor fixes to positions on the ledger lines and key signature notation.
+Turns out each sharp/flat in the key signature should be on the line of the note that's being sharpened/flattened.
+Who knew? (not me, clearly)

+Next Step: Keybinds!